-Snakes and ladders: SoftBank Vision Fund's climbing, sliding valuations
+Factbox: Snakes and ladders- SoftBank Vision Fund's climbing, sliding valuations

 Sources: SoftBank and portfolio company documents and filings.

-Reporting by Anirban Sen and C Nivedita in Bengaluru and Sam Nussey in Tokyo; Additional reporting by Heekyong Yang; Editing by Miyoung Kim and Christopher Cushing
+Reporting by Anirban Sen and C Nivedita in Bengaluru and Sam Nussey in Tokyo; Additional reporting by Heekyong Yang; Editing by Miyoung Kim, Christopher Cushing and Himani Sarkar